aeternity/protocol/contracts/ring.md

 JUMP #fun0xC
 ```

-(Given that the contract invocation checks that the function call is to a vaild address/hash before calling AEVM.)
+(Given that the contract invocation checks that the function call is to a valid address/hash before calling AEVM.)

-The shortest unique suffix could also be used, and the hash could be ANDed with the sufix length instead.
+The shortest unique suffix could also be used, and the hash could be ANDed with the suffix length instead.

 Then each exported function starts with an exported entry point where it executes